hzhzhen/easyrpc/README.md

 IO-Engine is a basic C/S socket model with **no protocol**!

-It provide a NIO model for message transport
+It only provide a NIO model for message transport

+### Server:

-Server: a server is a set of transports
+> a server is a set of transports

-how to create a server
+- [x] how to create a server

 ```java
 Engine.server()